playhardgopro/eslint-plugin-lodash-to-native/README.md

 # eslint-plugin-lodash-to-native

-convert lodash map to native Array.map
+Rule to replace the lodash map method to native JavaScript map method

 ## Installation